Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Constructions

 A Tyurin degeneration is obtained by fixing values of $a_1,a_3 \in \bC$ and letting $a_2 = t$ be a parameter on the complex disc $\Delta$.
 The resulting degeneration has three curves of singularities: $\{x = y = w^2-z^3 = 0\}$, which is a curve of $A_1$'s, $\{w=y=z=0\}$, which is a curve of $E_8$'s, and $\{w=x=z=0\}$ which consists of $E_8$'s for $t \neq 0$ and worsens to an elliptic singularity of type $\widetilde{E}_8$ in the fibre $\{t = 0\}$.

 These singularities can be crepantly resolved as follows.
 Blow up the point $(w,x,z,t) = (0,0,0,0)$ with weights $(3,1,2,1)$ respectively.
 The strict transform then has central fibre consisting of two components glued along a smooth elliptic curve, and is singular only along curves of $E_8$, $E_8$, and $A_1$ singularities, which can be resolved in the usual way.
-The components of the central fibre are: \begin{itemize} \item $V_1$ is the strict transform of the original central fibre.
-It is obtained by blowing up $\bP^2$ ten times at an inflection point of a smooth cubic curve $C$, and the anticanonical divisor $D \subset V_1$ is the strict transform of $C$.
-It has $D^2 = -1$.
-The nine $(-2)$-curves obtained from this blow-up, along with the $(-2)$-curve obtained as the strict transform of the inflectional tangent line, are the degenerations of $E_{9},\ldots,E_{18}$. \item $V_2$ is the exceptional component of the weighted blow up.
-It is a weak del Pezzo surface of degree $1$ obtained by blowing up $\bP^2$ eight times at the inflection point of a smooth cubic curve $C$, and the anticanonical divisor $D \subset V_2$ is the strict transform of $C$.
-It has $D^2 = 1$.
-The seven $(-2)$-curves obtained from this blow-up, along with the $(-2)$-curve obtained as the strict transform of the inflectional tangent line, are the degenerations of $E_{0},\ldots,E_7$. \end{itemize} The curve $E_8$ degenerates to the union of the exceptional $(-1)$-curves in each component (i.e. those coming from the final blowup).
-This is therefore an $E_8E_{10}$-degeneration.
+The result is an $M$-polarised Tyurin degeneration whose central fibre is a stable surface $(V_8,V_{10})$.

 A second Tyurin degeneration, which differs from the $E_8E_{10}$-degeneration above by a single flop, can be constructed from the projective model \eqref{eq:stdweierstrass} as follows.
 Perform a Veronese embedding of degree $2$ to obtain the complete intersection